Safuwan Baharudin: LionsXII

-Melbourne City
+Loan to Melbourne City

 On 29 January 2015, Safuwan signed a 3-month loan contract with A-League team Melbourne City.

 Safuwan earned the contract after his standout performance at a MCFC's training camp in Abu Dhabi, which was held from 10 January 2015 to 19 January 2015.
 He attended the training camp as part of a development opportunity arranged with the FAS.
-The club substantiated the decision to take Safuwan on loan with his impressive performances during the training camp, both as a centre back and as a full-back during the club's two friendly matches in the UAE.
+The club substantiated the decision to take Safuwan on loan with his impressive performances during the training camp, both as a centre-back and as a full-back during the club's two friendly matches in the UAE.
 In the friendly matches, he was pitted against several notable players, such as former Juventus striker Mirko Vučinić.
-He played as a substitute in the side's second friendly match with Ukrainian Premier League outfit FC Dnipro Dnipropetrovsk, with the match concluding in a 1–1 result.
+He played as a substitute in the side's second friendly match with Ukrainian Premier League outfit Dnipro Dnipropetrovsk, with the match concluding in a 1–1 result.

-Safuwan made his debut for Melbourne City in the A-League on 7 February 2015 for the Melbourne Derby against Melbourne Victory.
+Safuwan made his debut for Melbourne City in the A-League on 7 February 2015 in the Melbourne Derby against Melbourne Victory.
 Safuwan scored his first goal for the club against Adelaide United on 27 February 2015.
-He scored his second goal just a couple of weeks later, against Western Sydney Wanderers to hand his side a 1-0 lead although they could not hang onto the lead and crash to a 3–2 defeat in the end.
+He scored his second goal just a couple of weeks later, against Western Sydney Wanderers to hand his side a 1–0 lead although they could not hang onto the lead and crash to a 3–2 defeat in the end.

 Following a spine injury that he sustained in a competitive match against Wellington Phoenix, Safuwan's loan contract was allowed to lapse and was not renewed, despite earlier rumours stating that the club was interested in offering him a permanent contract.
 After his release, Safuwan returned to play for the LionsXII in the 2015 Malaysia Super League season.

-In July 2015, it was reported that there was interest from J.League club Yokohama F Marinos to sign Safuwan on loan for the rest of the season.
+In July 2015, it was reported that there was interest from J1 League club Yokohama F Marinos to sign Safuwan on loan for the rest of the season.
 Although Safuwan stated that he was open to a second move overseas, even if it was on a short-term contract, the move ultimately did not materialise, and Safuwan remained with the LionsXII.

 PDRM FA

 Upon the dismissal of LionsXII from the Malaysia Super League following the end of the 2015 season, Safuwan was linked with multiple Malaysian and Thai football clubs upon noting his potential availability.
-Safuwan signed a one-year loan deal with PDRM FA for the 2016 Malaysia Super League season.
+Safuwan signed a one-year loan deal with PDRM FA for the 2016 Malaysia Super League season in January 2016 but however was made permanent.
 The transfer fee was initially estimated as being about S$45,000, but was found later to be closer to S$32,000.
 This deal was extended for a year despite PDRM FA's relegation into the Malaysian Premier League.